maxfierrog/maxfierrog.github.io/content/resume.md

 ---
 title: "Resume"
 summary: Long-form summary of my life's work and achievements.
-date: 2024-04-24
+date: 2024-07-14
 weight: 1
 ---

 ## Introduction

-I am a third-year undergraduate and have found interests in mathematics, computer science, and engineering.
-I am especially interested in game theory, multiagent systems, and systems programming.
+I am a fourth-year undergraduate invested in mathematics and computer science.
+I am interested in game theory, programming languages, and systems programming.
 I also work in UC Berkeley IT and am involved with an applied research group exploring computational game theory, advised by [Prof. Garcia](https://people.eecs.berkeley.edu/~ddgarcia/).

 ---